openbsd/xenocara/lib/mesa/docs/envvars.rst

    enable/disable SQTT/RGP instruction timing (enabled by default)

+.. envvar:: RADV_THREAD_TRACE_QUEUE_EVENTS

+   enable/disable SQTT/RGP queue events (enabled by default)

+.. envvar:: RADV_TRAP_HANDLER

+   enable/disable the experimental trap handler for debugging GPU hangs on GFX8 (disabled by default)

+.. envvar:: RADV_TRAP_HANDLER_EXCP

+  a comma-separated list of named flags to configure the trap handler exceptions, see the list below:

+  ``mem_viol``
+    enable memory violation exception ``float_div_by_zero``
+    enable floating point division by zero exception ``float_overflow``
+    enable floating point overflow exception ``float_underflow``
+    enable floating point underflow exception

 .. envvar:: RADV_RRA_TRACE_VALIDATE

    enable validation of captured acceleration structures.
 Can be useful if RRA crashes upon opening a trace.

+.. envvar:: RADV_RRA_TRACE_HISTORY_SIZE

+   set the ray history buffer size when capturing RRA traces (default value is 100MiB, small buffers may result in incomplete traces)

+.. envvar:: RADV_RRA_TRACE_RESOLUTION_SCALE

+   decrease the resolution used for dumping the ray history resolution when capturing RRA traces.
+This allows for dumping every Nth invocation along each dispatch dimension.

+.. envvar:: RADV_PROFILE_PSTATE

+   choose the specific pstate to enter when using thread tracing or when acquiring the profiling lock for performance queries.

+   ``standard``
+      force GPU clocks to an arbitrary fixed level ``min_sclk``
+      force the shader clock to its minimum level ``min_mclk``
+      force the memory clock to its minimum level ``peak``
+      force GPU clocks to their maximum level, this is the default value

 .. envvar:: ACO_DEBUG